 Airborne respiratory precautions must be used when managing patients with infectious TB.

-Every health care facility that provides services to persons with suspected or confirmed TB disease should have an infection control plan that incorporates administrative and environmental controls and a respiratory protection program as outlined in the Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 200511 and in accordance with NSW Health Policy Directive PD2007_ 036 Infection Control Policy.
+Every health care facility that provides services to persons with suspected or confirmed TB disease should have an infection control plan that incorporates administrative and environmental controls and a respiratory protection program as outlined in the Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 200511 and in accordance with NSW Health Policy Directive PD2017_ 013 Infection Prevention and Control Policy.

 Procedures that may generate infectious aerosols, such as sputum induction and aerosolised pentamidine, must be undertaken with appropriate infection control precautions, including the wearing of a particulate mask and the use of a room with appropriate ventilation.